sanidhyamangal/dcgan_fashion_mnist/README.md

 ### Fashion mnist DCGAN
-This repo contains an elegant implementation of DCGAN for generating fashion images using DCGAN.
+This repo contains an elegant implementation of DCGAN for generating fashion images using tensorflow and keras.

 ### requirements
 - tensorflow >= 2.0